 If successful, an application day will be held for all subject areas consisting of an interview, teaching activity and discussion activity to assess your suitability and commitment to the teaching profession.
 This may take place at the University or in a school.

 You will need to bring original certificates of your degree and GCSE qualifications with you to the interview.
-Please note that before commencing training, all successful applicants are required to pass skill tests in numeracy and literacy.

 We believe that teaching is really special and a wonderful, rewarding career, and we hope that you will make the choice to join us at the start of your career.
 We believe the opportunity to train through School Direct is exceptional and the group of schools and University we are working with will provide you with an excellent experience to prepare you to develop as an outstanding teacher and future leader.